NassimAyad87/EpiSimR/README.md

 # EpiSimR

-This is an R Shiny app for Simulating the dynamics of epidemic and endemic diseases spread.
+This is an R Shiny app for simulating the dynamics of epidemic and endemic diseases spread.

 ## Description